SK11GS/Builders-Glitch/README.md

 ![Architecture](architecture/images/ClearView%20Platform-Achitecture-Styles.png "Architecture")

 ## Designing the architecture

-The ClearView solution is a combination of AI-powered engine and a user-facing platform designed for both mobile and web.
+The ClearView solution combines an AI-powered engine and a user-facing platform optimized for both mobile and web.

 ![ClearView Solution](architecture/images/ClearViewSolution_C1_Diagram.png "Context Diagram for the two proposed applications")

 The ClearView AI Engine leverages an **Event-Driven Architecture** to efficiently handle complex, asynchronous tasks like candidate matching, resume enhancement, and talent scoring, while maintaining scalability and flexibility as AI technologies evolve.
 * More on [**ClearView Engine**](aiengine.md)

 The ClearView Platform uses a **Modular Monolith Architecture** to manage user interactions, focusing on cost-effectiveness, quick time-to-market, and future scalability.
-Together, these components form a cohesive solution that empowers companies to participate in diversity hiring initiatives, offering a scalable, adaptable, and user-friendly system for both candidates and employers.
+Together, these components form a cohesive solution that empowers companies to participate in diversity hiring initiatives, offering a scalable, adaptable, and user-friendly system for candidates and hiring managers.
 * More on [**ClearView Platform**](platform.md)

 **Queuing system**
 The proposed solution for both the **ClearView AI Engine** and the **ClearView Platform** will utilize a queueing system to manage asynchronous communication between the two components.
 The ClearView AI Engine processes tasks such as candidate matching, resume enhancement, and talent scoring asynchronously, placing the results onto the queue once the jobs are completed.
 The ClearView Platform then pulls the processed data from the queue to display updated information to users in real time, such as job matches or enhanced resumes.
 Implementors have the flexibility to choose a cost-effective queueing solution, such as **RabbitMQ**, **Amazon SQS**, or **Kafka**, depending on their operational needs.

 ## Deployment
 The final deployment view is shown below.
-For more details please check the [Deployment section](deployment/Deployment.md)
+For more details, please check the [Deployment section](deployment/Deployment.md)
 ![Deployment view](deployment/images/deployment.jpg "Deployment of ClearView Solution")

 ## Summary